omaarelsherif/omaarelsherif/README.md

 Hey there 👋

-I’m Omar, a machine learning engineer, passionate about machine learning, deep learning, proficient in a range of modern technologies using Python .
+I’m Omar, a data analyst, passionate about data analysis, business intelligence, machine learning, deep learning, proficient in a range of modern technologies using Python .

 Want to know more about me?
-[Check out my portfolio.](https://omarelsherif.my.canva.site)
+[Check out my linkedin.](https://www.linkedin.com/in/omaarelsherif/)